Mid-year Research (Ph.D.) Admissions Interview Procedure (2024-25)

 Faculty: Murugesan Venkatapathi

-Lab description: Research at CSPL can be broadly grouped into a) theoretical and computational models in condensed matter, b) numerical and scientific computing, c) randomized algorithms and statistical computing, and d) statistical models and data analysis.
-Typically, PhD students work in one of the three areas a, b or c.
+Lab description: Research at CSPL can be broadly grouped into a) theoretical and computational physics, b) numerical and scientific computing, and c) randomized algorithms and statistical computing.

-Prior training: A degree in Engineering or Physics or Mathematics as appropriate for the research topic.
+Prior training: A degree in Engineering or Physics or Mathematics.

-6. MATRIX:Lab (Materials-physics & Algorithmic Techniques Research In eXtreme-computing) Lab
+4. MATRIX:Lab (Materials-physics & Algorithmic Techniques Research In eXtreme-computing)

 Faculty: Phani Motamarri